 Nomination Submission and Review

 - Individuals or groups should start by completing an Honorary Street Designation Application Form.
 Individual letters of support are encouraged and should be attached to the application.
-It may be helpful to contact your District’s City Council Member to request their assistance in being an advocate to your request.

 - Completed applications should be submitted to the City’s Public Works Department for review.